Tens of thousands still without power after deadly storms as a new wave of severe weather and flooding hits – KION546

 By Nouran Salahieh and Holly Yan, CNN

-(CNN) — Nearly 200,000 homes and businesses were still in the dark Tuesday afternoon after ferocious storms pummeled much of the Eastern US – leaving two people dead, homes without roofs and drivers stranded for hours.
+(CNN) — More than a 150,000 homes and businesses were still in the dark Tuesday night, more than 24 hours after ferocious storms pummeled much of the Eastern US – leaving two people dead, homes without roofs and drivers stranded for hours.

 A 28-year-old man died Monday after he was struck by lightning in a parking lot in Florence, Alabama, police said.
 Authorities have not identified him.